 A furnace is a more powerful heating system

-and is critical for certain colder climates.
-That’s because a heat pump has difficulty when the temperatures hit about 40 degrees Fahrenheit.
-As weird as it sounds, during cooler temperatures, a heat pump is purposed to pull heat from the outdoors and use it to heat the inside air.
-Even when it feels cold outside, there is still a sufficient amount of heat for the heat pump to operate correctly, but in exceptionally cold climates there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
+and is critical for certain cooler climates.
+That’s because a heat pump has difficulty when the temperatures hit about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As unusual as it sounds, during cold weather, a heat pump is purposed to remove heat from the outdoors and use it to heat the inside air.
+Although it may be too cool outside for comfort, there is still plenty of available heat for the heat pump to operate correctly, but in exceptionally cold climates there is not enough heat available outside to heat the air inside to high enough temperatures needed to keep warm.
 So while a heat pump may work perfectly during the heating season for someone in Orlando, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
 If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In many areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a wonderful alternative for certain northern areas, but additional land must be available in order to install the proper piping for a geothermal system.
+In many areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a wonderful alternative for certain northern areas, but more land must be available in order to install the necessary piping for a geothermal system.

 We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up buying a system that shuts down when extreme temperatures hit, or investing in multiple systems when one would suffice.